Risk Assessment and Prevention Measures

-Select underpads or incontinence briefs that are absorbent to wick moisture away from the skin instead of those that trap the moisture against the skin.
+Absorbent underpads or incontinence briefs are chosen to wick moisture away from the skin instead of trapping the moisture against the skin.
 However, all briefs increase moisture at the perineal region because they are occlusive and do not “breathe.”
 This creates warmth near the skin that, when combined with moisture, ammonia, and enzymes, increases skin breakdown.
 There is an increased risk with the use of briefs because they may not be changed as often as they should be due to the difficulty in seeing when a patient has voided.
 Briefs are not recommended for fecal incontinence because they can trap stool against the skin.

 A toileting program can also decrease incontinence and thus IAD.
-For those patients with significant fecal output, a pouching system or fecal containment device may be necessary to protect the skin from the effluent.
-In situations where the severity of urinary incontinence has contributed to or may contaminate an existing pressure ulcer, placing a urinary catheter may be indicated (WOCN, 2010).
+In situations where the severity of urinary incontinence has contributed to or may contaminate an existing pressure injury, placing a urinary catheter may be indicated (WOCN, 2022b).

 |Urge incontinence||Involuntary loss of urine with an abrupt strong need to void; occurs with the involuntary contractions of the detrusor muscle or uncontrolled urethral relaxation||Associated neurological disorders include stroke, paraplegia, multiple sclerosis, Parkinsonism, or dementia.|